nikhilkalburgi/tablab-steps/steps/PRf9yBwsPJama0GZM2FmllqxWoXGrZZWV3T/en/README.md

 # Clone our GitHub repository "tablab-steps" before starting

-* First, navigate to [tablab-steps][1] repository and click the "Fork" button.
+* First, navigate to [tablab-steps][1] repository and click the *Fork* button.
 This creates a personal copy of the repository under your GitHub account.
 * Then, to clone the repository, open your terminal and run the following command, replacing `username` with your actual GitHub username:

   ```bash